ResponsiveImagesCG/newsletters/RICG-newsletter-2014-09-05.md

 Meanwhile, Yoav’s Blink implementation of the spec has – [with some fanfare](http://blog.chromium.org/2014/08/chrome-38-beta-new-primitives-for-next.html) – made it’s way from Chrome Canary into the [Chrome Beta](https://www.google.com/chrome/browser/beta.html) channel.
 Huzzah!

-Here I’ll remind you that the implementation is slated to ship to millions of Chrome stable users in 3-4 weeks.
+Here I’ll remind you that that same implementation is slated to ship to millions of Chrome stable users in 3-4 weeks.
 When it does, [we’ll be able to track developer usage](https://code.google.com/p/chromium/issues/detail?id=408797) on the excellent [chromestatus.com](http://chromestatus.com).
-I, for one, very much look forward to watching the responsive-image-ification of the web in real time.
+I, for one, very much look forward to watching the responsive-image-ification of the web in real time, from a front-row seat.

 ## Oh and [We’re Big in Japan](http://kia-king.com/blog/tutorial/responsive-images-with-srcset/)